isabella232/aspnet-webhooks-rest-sample/README.md

 	![Example command to run in the ngrok console](readme-images/ngrok1.PNG)

 1. Copy the HTTPS URL that's shown in the console.
+You'll use this to configure your notification URL in the sample.

 	![The forwarding HTTPS URL in the ngrok console](readme-images/ngrok2.PNG)